 There might not be any witches or wizards in your family tree, but finding a software program that has all the features you need to organize your family tree can feel pretty magical.
 RootsMagic lives up to its name, but as all genealogists know, organizing and sourcing your research is not done with the wave of a wand.
-Here are some tips from our course, Mastering RootsMagic, which will help you get started.
+If you’re looking for a tool to preserve and manage your family tree, RootsMagic genealogy software has a lot of features that make tracking your research a breeze.
+Here, we’ll share 4 tips from our course, Mastering RootsMagic, starting December 17th.

 Various Points of View